List of To Kill a Mockingbird characters: Tim Johnson

 Tim Johnson is a dog belonging to Harry Johnson (a character in the book who is mentioned once but is never seen).
 He is infected by rabies in chapter 10 and goes mad, putting everyone in the town at risk.
-Atticus is forced to shoot Tim Johnson before he reaches the Radley House or attacks anyone.
-When Atticus shoots the dog, his excellent marksmanship is revealed to Scout and Jem (his nickname used to be One-Shot Finch).
+Atticus is forced to shoot Tim Johnson, preventing him from infecting anyone, and revealing his excellent marksmanship (his nickname used to be One-Shot Finch).
 The dog's body is collected by Zeebo.